-Intel-based Mac computers such as the iMac (17-inch Late 2006) rely on a combination of tones and blinking LEDs to display Power On Self Test (POST) error codes.
+Intel-based Macintosh computers such as the iMac (20-inch Late 2006) rely on a combination of tones and blinking LEDs to display Power On Self Test (POST) error codes.

-- If the computer detects out-of-specification or no SDRAM or the RAM installed does not meet the appropriate specifications, the screen will remain black but the power LED on the front of the computer will blink once per second to signal the error.
-This error condition may be due to physically damaged RAM, installing the incorrect type of RAM, or not having RAM installed. - Some RAM may appear to pass the Power-On-Self-Test (POST) but still cannot be used by the operating system.
-In this case, the computer will display a gray screen, sound three tones and blink the power LED on the front of the computer three times, pause, and repeat the blinking until the computer is turned off. - The solution to both of these situations is to first re-seat the memory and test the computer again.
-If the memory fails the POST test again, try memory that has been verified to work correctly on another system (i.e., "known-good") or order new memory.
+If the computer detects out-of-specification memory or no RAM installed, the screen will be black and the power LED on the front of the computer will blink once a second to indicate bad or no RAM.
+Bad RAM can include physically damaged, the incorrect type, or not present.

+If the RAM is good enough to pass the POST test but it is marginal and cannot be used by the operating system, the computer will show a gray screen, three tones will sound and the power LED on the front of the computer will blink three times, pause, and repeat until the computer is turned off.

+The solution to both these situations is to install known good memory.